uo bar

 Collaborative Human Biology Field Research

-I am part of several large collaborative research teams and am involved in field research projects in northeastern Siberia (Indigenous Siberian Health and Adaptation Project; currently on hold because of the war in Ukraine), the Amazon region of Ecuador (The Shuar Health and Life History Project), and several locations within Oregon.
+I am part of several large collaborative research teams and am involved in field research projects in the Amazon region of Ecuador (since 2005 as co-director of The Shuar Health and Life History Project), Oregon (the Homelessness Policy and Health Project; since 2023), and northeastern Siberia (Indigenous Siberian Health and Adaptation Project; currently on hold indefinitely for geopolitical reasons).

 Collaborations with the WHO